statamic/migrator/README.md

 ## Getting started

+### Update v2

+Please ensure you are running the latest version of Statamic in your v2 project before starting.

 ### File prep

 All of the migrators assume the presence of your v2 project's `site` folder, as well as any local asset container folders.
 Be sure to copy these into your v3 project root first.
 Also, if you were running above webroot, be sure to copy your `public/themes` folder into `site/themes`.